digital-dahal/Docaj/README.md

 You can create your own pdf viewer by forking this project under the following conditions:

-- Add a link to my github
+- Add a link to my github in your application